Is life insurance a good investment?

 N/A

-Methodology: Sample rates are based on premiums for a 35-year-old female non-smoker in a Preferred Plus health class, applying for a $500,000, 20-year term life insurance policy and a $500,000 whole life insurance policy based on a composite of policies offered through Policygenius.
+Methodology: Sample monthly rates are based on premiums for a 35-year-old female non-smoker in a Preferred Plus health class, obtaining a $500,000, 20-year term life insurance policy based on a composite of policies offered through Policygenius from Brighthouse Financial, Corebridge Financial, Foresters Financial, Legal & General America, Lincoln Financial, Mutual of Omaha, Pacific Life, Protective, Prudential, Symetra, and Transamerica.
+Sample whole life rates are based on a $500,000 whole life insurance policy offered through Policygenius from MassMutual.
 Rates may vary by insurer, term, coverage amount, health class, and state.
 Not all policies are available in all states.
-Rate illustration valid as of 03/16/2023.
+Rate illustration valid as of 01/01/2024.

-When is permanent life insurance a smart investment?
+When is whole life insurance a smart investment?

 Though a term life policy is the right choice for the majority of life insurance shoppers, there are a few specific instances in which using a cash value life insurance policy as an investment might make sense.